Ad-Dharmi: Religion

 The movement named the historical saints Valmiki, Ravidas, Kabir, and Namdev, as their religious figures.
 Furthermore, they completely rejected the caste-system as they believed the Divine prevailed everywhere in the world, including within lower-castes.
 In-order to emphasize their distinct religious identity, the Ad-Dharmis adopted three symbols: wearing red clothing, the phrase soham ("I am it", referring to Vedantic concept of the primacy of the soul), and the salutation Jai Guru Dev ("victory to the great God").
 The Ad-Dharmis are closer in affinity to Sikhism than Hinduism, especially in their daily practices.
 They revere the Guru Granth Sahib, which contains hymns attributed to Ravidas, and perform their weddings and other ceremonies as per Sikh rites.
 However, few Ad-Dharmis wear turbans or maintain kesh (uncut hair) and their names are more similar to those kept by Punjabi Hindus.
 The Ravidasi temples are known as Ravidas Mandirs but are functionally more similar to Sikh gurdwaras, with the only difference being more focus being placed on Ravidas when compared to mainstream Sikh gurdwaras, with their temples containing portraits of Ravidas.
 Thus, they can be classified as a form of sehajdhari Sikhs.
+The Ad-Dharmis had also compiled their own scripture, known as the Ad Prakash ("original light"), compiled through Ad-Dharmis working together with Ravidasi saints.

 The Ad-Dharmi follow Guru Ravidas (now associated with the Ravidassia religion), and incorporate elements of Sikhism such as regarding the Guru Granth Sahib as their religious text.
 A turning point occurred after the killing of Ramananda Dass in Vienna, which deeply affected the community and led to the development of separate scriptures (Amritbani) and distinct religious customs.
 Each of their settlements typically contains gurdwaras and Ravidas Bhawans, which serve as centres of worship and as focal points for the local community.